-Samsung Galaxy S23: What's the story so far?
+Samsung Galaxy S23: Ultra, Plus and the story so far

 In terms of price, the Galaxy S22 range starts at £769 in the UK and $799 in the US, while the S22+ starts at £949 in the UK and $999.99 in the US and the S22 Ultra starts at £1149 in the UK and $1199.99 in the US.

-It's not currently clear if Samsung will stick to the same pricing, like they did between the Galaxy S21 and S22, or increase it slightly, but we would imagine the new devices will be within a similar ballpark.
+It's not currently clear if Samsung will stick to the same pricing or increase it slightly, but we would imagine the new devices will be within a similar ballpark.

 Galaxy S23 design

-There haven't been any rumours surrounding the design of the Galaxy S23 series as yet so it's not currently clear if we might see a change up in design this year or not.
+Most rumours suggest the Samsung Galaxy S23 and S23+ will offer a similar design to the S22 Ultra by ditching the camera island on the rear and offer the lenses on their own.

-There was very little difference in terms of design between the S22 and S21 handsets so it's possible we will see a little more change this time around, but for now, we're in the dark here.
+There was very little difference in terms of design between the S22 and S21 handsets so it's entirely possible we will see a little more change this time around.

 Whatever happens, it is likely the S23 and S23+ will share similarities, while the S23 Ultra will probably be the more premium device.
+It's been claimed the S23 Ultra will be very similar to the S22 Ultra, though there might be some changes in measurements.

 Galaxy S23 display